-Students in my Just Write class tend to arrive like a blank page.
+My generative students tend to arrive like a blank page.
 Most are eager to start, but at the same time have not written in years or do not keep a consistent routine.
 That means I have the privilege of inspiring them to create a writing practice, helping them fill that blank page (after page after page).

 By the end of each session, I am constantly awed by their transformations.
 One student in particular is jumping to my mind now.
-She was a student who left writing for much of her adult life, and then returned to it in Just Write.
+She was a student who left writing for much of her adult life, and then returned to it in my class.
 After a few classes, she discovered the voice of a character that she wanted to stick with.
 Now, she is coming into her fourth session with our class, and sharing a new chapter each week of the novel she’s begun, starring that same character!

 Whether you feel like “a blank page” or not, here are some tips I share with my students to launch them into a creative mindset so the words can begin flowing: